AneeshKumar47/GameHub/README.md

 GameHub is a multi-page gaming store website built using HTML, CSS, JavaScript, and Bootstrap.

-## Features
+## Technical Highlights

-- Store page with featured, categories, sale and top sellers sections
-- Cart page with item management and total calculation
-- Library page displaying owned games
+- Architected a **responsive multi-page frontend web application** using **HTML5, CSS3, JavaScript (ES6), and Bootstrap 5**
+- Implemented **theme switching (Dark/Light mode)** using CSS variables and JavaScript to enhance UI accessibility and consistency
-- Login and Signup pages with validation
+- Developed **cookie-based Login and Sign-Up workflows** with client-side form validation and session persistence
-- About Us and Contact Us pages
-- Dark and Light theme support
+- Integrated **Bootstrap carousel components** to dynamically display featured games, categories, and promotional sections

 ## Pages
 - Store